prosimo-io/ProsimoLabs/instruqt-tracks/prosimo-lab-observe-and-troubleshoot/02-discover-networks/assignment.md

 1) In the left-hand navgation pane, select "Transit 360"

-You are currently looking at 'Map View' which is showing you the three deployed Network Edges - 2 in EU, 1 in US.
+You are currently looking at 'Map View' which is showing you the three deployed Network Edges - 2 in EU, 1 in US - displayed geographically.

-2) In the top-right, click on 'Topology View'.
+2) In the top-right of the map, click on 'Topology View'.
 You are now looking at all of the providers and their regions.
 The regions with Prosimo's Network Edges deployed are identifiable with a green circle.

 3) Click on `AWS-eu-west-1` (at the bottom), then click "View Edge Connections".